belmead/hugo-blog/content/posts/2025-03-31-accessible-table.md

 ### Design and Construction

-I recall seeing stair treads at Menards for a pretty decent price, so I bought four of those (turned out only 3 were necessary).
+I recall seeing stair treads at Menards for a pretty decent price, so I bought four of those (turned out only three were necessary).

 ![Poplar stair treads at Menards](/img/2025-3-30_treads.jpeg)